 MHR provides services to develop and improve buildings for economic and environmental sustainability.
 We implement comprehensive energy projects that advance financial and social responsibility for private and public sector clients.
-The firm was founded by Mark Hallett Robbins in 2003 and is based in Norwalk, CT.
+The firm was founded by Mark Hallett Robbins in 2003 and is based in New Canaan, CT.

 Our multi-measure approach optimizes building performance and return on investment.
 First, we maximize energy and water efficiency; then, we implement renewable energy systems.
 This reduces total system operating costs while enhancing occupant comfort and asset value.

 MHR's development expertise ranges from land-use approvals and environmental site remediation to historic conservation - with a holistic understanding of lifecycle costs and project economics.

 Comprehensive energy services include solar photovoltaic (PV), combined heat and power (CHP), geothermal heat pumps, LED architectural lighting, water and fuel conservation, demand management, weatherization, and process reengineering.